What is ACH?

 What is an ACH payment?

 An ACH payment is a type of electronic bank-to-bank payment in the US.
-It’s made via the ACH network, rather than going through the card networks such as Visa or Mastercard.
+Payments via ACH are made through the ACH network, rather than going through the card networks such as Visa or Mastercard.
 An ACH payment is also commonly referred to as an ACH transfer or ACH transaction.

 There are two main categories of ACH payments: